sharklang/sharklang/README.md

 - [Flutter](https://flutter.dev) on the Front End side to offer native apps on all platforms
 - [Vertx](https://vertx.io) and [RocksDB](https://rocksdb.org) on GKE/Docker on the back end side, providing REST API
 - Http/2 with compression over TLS 1.3 is used for transport (with openSSL, ALPN, HPACK, level 8 compression) until HTTP/3 is supported by Netty/Vertx
-- FlattBuffers for serialized data, in the database and over the network
+- [FlattBuffers](https://google.github.io/flatbuffers) for serialized data, in the database and over the network
 <p align="center"><img src="/img/SharkLangLogos.png"></p>
 Indeed native apps are leaner than web applications running on the browser, hence the choice of Flutter.
 Then on the backend side, running in a container is not only more mainstream, which is required for adoption, but also more optimal in terms of hardware resources usage in data centers.
 As for the choice of GKE, it is mostly due to Google head start on being carbon neutral compared to competitors.

-Vertx is a mature framework with optimal usage of CPU resources due to the use of an event loop approach with a callback programming style.
+Vertx is a mature framework with optimal usage of CPU resources.
+Indeed it uses of an event loop approach with a callback programming style.
 It is naturally combining this optimized thread resource usage design with non-blocking APIs for IOs across the board.
 This makes it a good candidate to reduce CO2 emissions whilst sticking to mainstream java frameworks: a lower number of kernel threads are used and are no wasting time waiting for IOs.
 The ranking by [the last Techempower Round 20](https://www.techempower.com/benchmarks/#section=data-r20&hw=ph&test=composite) is a good illustration of that.

-The trade-off of such a platform is that programming is complicated and would require skilfull developers: "callback-hell" is a known maintainability anti-pattern...
+The trade-off of such a platform is that programming is complicated and would require skilfull developers: "callback-hell" is a known maintainability anti-pattern,especially for simple business applications...
 But in our case, Sharklang DSLs are hiding the complexity of that programming style.

 The collocation with a lean database engine like RocksDB is a lot less classical, and combined with the proposal to rely on application level sharding for scalability, this is what makes the Sharklang technical architecture really lean and carbon efficient, as described in the last section.
-But if it is not yet mainstream, RocksBD is still a mature storage API, used by many modern frameworks like Apache Kafka, YugabyteDB or CockroachDB.
-And for business applications in microservice architecture, it does the job in the leanest way, with less network hops and cross nodes synchronizations than with a Cassandra or Google Spanner.
+Even if it is not yet mainstream, RocksBD is a mature storage solution, used by many modern frameworks like Apache Kafka, YugabyteDB or CockroachDB.
+And for business applications in a microservice architecture, it does the job in the leanest way, with less network hops and cross nodes synchronizations than with a Cassandra or Google Spanner.

 Unfortunately, HTTP/3 is not yet fully available on Netty/Vertx yet, but this is being implemented.
 It will provide another level of network communication optimization, which is often overlooked when optimizing performance, whilst it is responsible for a large portion of the carbon footprint.